kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/querying-methods.md

 1. Go to the Fuseki web interface by opening the host URL `http://localhost:3030` in your browser.
    ![Fuseki Home](../../pngs/fuseki-home.png)
-2. Click "Manage datasets" → "Add new dataset" (name it something like example)
+2. Click `Manage datasets` → `Add new dataset` (Give it a name, for instance: example)
    ![Fuseki Manage Dataset](../../pngs/fuseki-manage-dataset.png)
-3. Choose persistent or in-memory and create the dataset
+3. Choose `persistent` or `in-memory` and create the dataset
    ![Fuseki Add Dataset](../../pngs/fuseki-add-dataset.png)
-4. Go to the add data tab and upload your `example.ttl` file
+4. Go to the `add data` tab and upload your `example.ttl` file
    ![Fuseki Add Data](../../pngs/fudeki-upload-1.png)
    ![Fuseki Upload](../../pngs/fudeki-upload-2.png)

-you can upload multiple ttl files and load them all into one dataset usoing this triplestore method and query/update as you go.
+you can upload multiple ttl files and load them all into one dataset using this triplestore method and query/update as you go.
 It also provides a RESTful API for programmatic access (SPARQL query/update endpoints).

 ### Step 3: Query Using Web Interface